rharinath26/nhanes-diabetes-hypertension-analysis/first-draft/first_draft_report.md

 - Works with any saved RF pipeline.
 - Shares attribution fairly among correlated variables.

-We compute permutation importance for all overall and race-specific models using the stored pipelines, sampling up to 5k rows for overall models and using all rows for race-specific cohorts.
+We calculate permutation importance for all overall and race-specific models using the stored model pipelines for each demographic group, sampling up to 5k rows for overall models and using all rows for racial groups.

 ### Feature Importance Conclusions

 - **Most significant risk factors overall:** (BMI, HbA1c, moderate activity, income-to-poverty ratio, smoking status, systolic BP) are consistently significant risk factors for both diseases across all races.
 - **Race-specific ordering** shifts slightly:
   - Diabetes: HbA1c was the most commonly seen most significant diabetes factor for each race.
 HbA1c, moderate activity, and poverty ratio were the three most prominent features for diabetes for each race.
 Non-Hispanic Asian is the only racial group where moderate activity is rank #1 (HbA1c #2).
 Mexican Americans are the only group with poverty at rank #2.
 Non-Hispanic White and Other Hispanic racial groups rank “Ever Smoked” in the top four.
-  - Hypertension: Activity and socioeconomic status typically lead, but systolic BP was rank #1 for Non-Hispanic Asian (activity #2) and was rank #3 for Non-Hispanic Black.
-Also, income ratio was #2 for Non-Hispanic Black and Other Hispanic.
+  - Hypertension: Activity and socioeconomic status typically led, but systolic BP was rank #1 for Non-Hispanic Asian (activity #2) and was rank #3 for Non-Hispanic Black.
+Income ratio was #2 for Non-Hispanic Black and Other Hispanic.
 - **Age is confounding**: Age overwhelms other factors when included.
-Removing it shifts the emphasis to actionable lifestyle and socioeconomic factors.
+Removing it shifts the model's emphasis to actionable lifestyle and socioeconomic factors.
 - All permutation CSVs/plots can be found under `modeling_outputs/permutation_importance/` for more info.

 ## Baseline Strengths and Weaknesses